-Keene State College is a public, state school in a small town setting in Keene, New Hampshire.
-Keene State College was founded in 1909 and now enrolls around 3,213 students a year, including 3,099 undergrads.
-Keene State College provides on-campus housing for up to 1,996 students.
-Most students live in off campus housing, and 65% of students spend their weekends on campus .
+Keene State College is a public, state school in the small town setting of Keene, New Hampshire.
+Keene State College was founded in 1909 and the school now enrolls around 3,104 students per year, including 2,968 undergrad students.
+Keene State College offers on-campus housing for up to 1,863 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 65% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Keene State College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Keene State College has many options for athletes.
 See them all and learn more about life at Keene State College on the Student Life page.

-Let's take a look at all of these areas to get a better sense of what Keene State College offers and if it sounds like a good choice for you.
+Let's take a closer look at these factors to get a better view of what Keene State College offers and if it might be the right college for you.

 It is moderately difficult to get into Keene State College.
-Around 91% of applicants get into Keene State College each year.
-Out of 5,343 applications received in 2021, 4,841 students were offered admission.
+The university admitted 88% of all applicants in 2022.
+Out of 4,796 applications received in 2022, 4,225 students were offered admission.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.